Intel Integrated Graphics Processor List: A Detailed Guide

 Which Intel processors have integrated graphics?

-Most Intel Core i3, i5, i7, and i9 processors have integrated graphics like UHD, Iris, or Iris Xe.
+Most Intel Core i3, i5, i7, and i9 processors feature integrated graphics options, including UHD, Iris, and Iris Xe.
 However, models with an “F” in their name do not.

 Which processor is best, H or K?